slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 ### Filesystem Distribution

-Resource management for Open OnDemand also requires that the backend resources be
+Resource management for Open OnDemand also requires a distributed filesystem between front and backend resources.
+This can be set up using NFS, autoFS, or some other DFS protocol.

+By default, if `enableHostAdapter` is set to true, this chart will attempt to mount an NFS volume into the OnDemand container using the `nfs_path` value.
+If the OnDemand filesystem is consistent with backend clusters, and everything else is correct, then you should be able to launch a remote desktop through the OnDemand portal.

 ### Cert-Manager Setup